Why It Works

 I really love corned beef.
 Its salty, spicy, beefy flavor always reminds me of eating a hot dog in the shape of a steak, and who wouldn't love that?
 But the question is, just as a well-boiled hot dog is so much better than a haphazardly boiled dog, shouldn't such a noble food as corned beef be deserving of the most exacting treatment, the most precise controls to optimize the end results?

 There are two basic steps to corned beef: the rub, and the cooking.
 The rub consists of a mix of spices, and more importantly, the salt and nitrites that give corned beef its characteristic hammy flavor.
-For the past few weeks, I've been exhaustively poring over every step of the curing and cooking process in an effort to produce the absolute best corned beef ever.
+I've spent a few weeks exhaustively poring over every step of the curing and cooking process in an effort to produce the absolute best corned beef ever.

 I've cooked 38 pounds of beef in my tiny apartment, which is driving the dog absolutely wild.
 Let's see if it's been worth the effort, shall we?